DevAkhil/Quiz-App/README.md

-# Quizzy - Quiz App
+# Quizzy - Quiz App - React

 ### Overview:
 Quizzy is an interactive quiz application designed to provide an engaging trivia experience.
 Built using React for the frontend and TypeScript for robust type-checking, it leverages the Open Trivia DB API to fetch a diverse range of quiz questions.